Kosciuszko Reds: 1931: Wisconsin State League / Milwaukee Red Sox

+1932: Wisconsin-Illinois League

 In 1932, the Wisconsin State League became known as the Wisconsin-Illinois League, as the Milwaukee Red Sox continued play in the nine–team integrated league.
-The Milwaukee Red Sox finished with a record of 11–14, placing 6th pin the final standings.
-The Red Sox finished 7.0 games behind the 1st place Harley Mills (Chicago) team.
+The Milwaukee Red Sox finished with a record of 11–14, placing sixth in the final standings.
+The Red Sox finished 7.0 games behind the first place Harley Mills (Chicago) team.
 The Milwaukee minor league franchise folded after the 1932 season, there was no Milwaukee based team in the 1933 Wisconsin-Illinois League.

 The Milwaukee Red Sox continued use of the moniker while playing in semi–pro leagues from 1933 to 1935, with Eddie Stumpf continuing as owner/manager.
 On June 11, 1935, the Red Sox played an exhibition game against a team of Japanese all-stars at Borchert Field.
 Attendance at the game was 1,400 and the Japanese All-Stars, aka Tokyo Giants with Eiji Sawamura won the game 9–4.

+1936: Final Wisconsin State League season

 The Milwaukee Red Sox returned to minor league play as members of the 1936 Wisconsin State League, their final minor league season.
 The four–team league played a split–season schedule.
-The Milwaukee Red Sox finished with a record of 1–9, placing 4th in the first half.
-In the second half, Milwaukee had a 2–3 record to end in 3rd place.
-The Red Sox' 3–12 overall record finished in 4th place.
+The Milwaukee Red Sox finished with a record of 1–9, placing fourth in the first half.
+In the second half, Milwaukee had a 2–3 record to end in third place.
+The Red Sox' 3–12 overall record finished in fourth place.
 The Milwaukee franchise folded from the Wisconsin State League after the 1936 season.

 The ballparks

-The Kosciusko Reds' original home ballpark was reported to have been South Side Park in Milwaukee.
-The ballpark, also called Grove Street Park, opened in 1912.
+The Kosciusko Reds' original home minor league ballpark was South Side Park in Milwaukee.
+The ballpark, also called "Grove Street Park," opened in 1912.
 The ballpark had grandstands that could seat 5,000.
 Harrison street ran south of the ballpark and it was near St. Josaphat's Basilica.
 South Side Park was torn down in 1920.